-Melt butter in a large pot over medium-low heat.
+- Melt butter in a large pot over medium-low heat.
 Add onions, garlic, bay leaf and dried thyme to the pot.
 Stir to coat and cook for 20 minutes, stirring occasionally.
 Add sugar and cook for another 20-40 minutes or until golden brown in color, stirring occasionally.
 Season with salt and pepper.

-Increase the heat, add wine and sherry to the onion mixture and bring to a boil.
+- Increase the heat, add wine and sherry to the onion mixture and bring to a boil.
 Reduce the heat and cook until the liquid is evaporated, about 10-15 minutes.
 Remove the bay leaf.

-Sprinkle the onions with flour and gently stir to coat.
+- Sprinkle the onions with flour and gently stir to coat.
 Reduce heat to medium-low and cook for 8-10 minutes, stirring occasionally.
 Pour in beef broth and simmer soup until heated through.
 Add additional salt and pepper to taste.

-Preheat broiler.
+- Preheat broiler.
 Place baguette slices on a baking pan and top with grated Gruyere.
 Broil until cheese is melted and bread edges are toasted.

-Ladle soup into bowls and float cheese toasts on top of soup.
+- Ladle soup into bowls and float cheese toasts on top of soup.
 Serve immediately.